 Reunion

 Many of Reunion’s neighborhoods were constructed in the early 2000s and 2010s by Shea Homes and have their own homeowners associations.
 Curving residential streets are wide, with sidewalks separated by grassy strips and lined with younger trees.
-Traditional multi-story homes with Craftsman-inspired features are popular, with multiple front gables, pointed roofs and brightly colored exteriors.
-These properties span 2,000 to 4,000 square feet and cost $500,000 to $725,000.
-Expansive estate-like properties surrounding the Buffalo Run Golf Course also feature Craftsman influences, get up to 6,000 square feet and are priced between $800,000 and $1.4 million.Oakwood Homes took over as the master developer in 2017 and has continued new construction of modern houses.
-These homes go for $325,000 to $550,000.
-Additionally, multi-family housing options are in the neighborhood as contemporary townhouses and condominiums.
-These properties span 1,000 to 1,500 square feet and cost $375,000 to $450,000.
+New Traditional multi-story homes are common, with Craftsman-inspired features such as front gables, pointed roofs and brightly colored exteriors.
+These properties span 2,000 to 4,000 square feet and cost $500,000 to $850,000.
+Expansive estate-like properties surrounding the Buffalo Run Golf Course also feature Craftsman influences, get up to 6,000 square feet and are priced between $800,000 and $1.4 million.Oakwood Homes took over as the master developer in 2017 and continues to build modern-style houses.
+These new construction homes go for $325,000 to $550,000.
+Multi-family housing options are also found in the neighborhood as contemporary townhouses and condominiums.
+These properties span 1,000 to 1,500 square feet and have a similar price as the Oakwood Homes.
+“There has been a lot of building and new construction going on, so it’s an up-and-coming area,” says Realtor Nick Zimmerman with A to Z Realty, who has about 5 years of experience.

 Reunion may be split into multiple subdivisions, but the community at large comes together for various events throughout the year.
 In addition to holiday get-togethers like the Fourth of July fireworks display and Easter egg hunt, the neighborhood has an extended list of summer activities.
-Reunion Park hosts movie nights, and the Reunion Recreation Center hosts food trucks every Tuesday evening.
-There’s also the 88 Drive In Theatre, about 7 miles away, which is Denver’s last remaining original drive-in that shows a wide selection of family friendly films.Traveling in and around Reunion
+Reunion Park hosts movie nights, and the Reunion Recreation Center hosts food trucks on Tuesday evenings.
+There’s also the 88 Drive In Theatre, about 7 miles away, which is Denver’s last remaining original drive-in that shows a wide selection of family friendly films.Getting educated in 27J public schools

 Agents Specializing in this Area